Masayuki Aoyama

-Masayuki Aoyama (青山雅幸, Aoyama Masayuki) is a Japanese attorney and politician who represents Shizuoka Prefecture in the House of Representatives.
+Masayuki Aoyama (青山雅幸, Aoyama Masayuki) is a Japanese attorney and politician who represented Shizuoka Prefecture in the House of Representatives from 2017 to 2021.

-Legal career
+Early life and education

 Aoyama was born in Shizuoka City and graduated from the faculty of law at Tohoku University.
 He practiced as an attorney before entering politics, and served as deputy chair of the Shizuoka Bar Association, among other posts.
 He was particularly active in representing plaintiffs in claims against the government related to hepatitis B infections and the Hamaoka Nuclear Power Plant.

 Political career

 Aoyama ran in the 2017 general election as a Constitutional Democratic Party candidate in the Shizuoka 1st district, and won a seat in the House of Representatives through the proportional representation ticket.

 Days after the election, the weekly magazine Shukan Bunshun published allegations by a secretary at Aoyama's law firm that he had made inappropriate sexual advances against her, including groping her leg in the back seat of a taxi.
 Aoyama issued an apology while denying some of the harassment claims.
 He was indefinitely suspended from CDP membership on October 26.